-1332-WORK READINESS 2 OR Community Based Work Readiness Semester/Year 1 of 1500 Semester 1 of 1500 Semester
+1332-WORK READINESS 2 OR Community Based Work Readiness Semester/Year

 Description: Vocational jobsites are designed to provide hands-on training in natural environments in the community where students are given the opportunity to learn and develop appropriate transferable work readiness-skills, communication skills, and social skills.
 Students are able to apply what they learn in the classroom to situations in natural environments.
 Staff members will provide varying levels of supervision, support, and maintain accurate records of student progress.